flare-foundation/docs/docs/dev/getting-started/deployment/specific-address.md

 Upon successful compilation it will print `Compiled 1 Solidity file successfully`.

-Now let's create a deploy script and deploy our factory, In your scripts folder, create a new file named `deployFactory.js` and paste the following:
+Now let's create a deployment script and deploy our factory, In your scripts folder, create a new file named `deployFactory.js` and paste the following:

 ``` javascript
 const main = async () => {